 If a skin is not explicitly defined, the Default skin from the embedded web resources will be used.

 You can use a predefined skin or your own skin.
-When following the second approach you need to set EnableEmbeddedSkins=false and define Skin and ImagesPath property values (see the next paragraph for more details).
+When following the second approach you need to set EnableEmbeddedSkins=false and define Skin property value (see the next paragraph for more details).

 You can customize the appearance of the RadGrid control by setting the style properties for the different parts of the control.
-Table 1 lists the different style properties.
+Table 1 lists the various style properties.